 - Patch hip pockets

-So basically everything we want in the Quantum of Solace cardigan.
+So basically everything we want from the Quantum of Solace cardigan.
 But in cream/ivory.

 Best Option for the Tom Ford Ivory Shawl Collar Cardigan

-At one point in 2016, Le Chateau had one of the best affordable alternatives for the QoS cardigan available on the market.
+At one point back in 2016, Le Chateau had one of the best affordable alternatives for the QoS cardigan available on the market.
 Sadly, that option is long gone.
-But this season their Cotton Shawl Collar Cardigan is doing a decent job of meeting our current needs.
+But their Cotton Shawl Collar Cardigan does a decent job of meeting our current needs.
 Made from 100% cotton, the construction is a subtle rib knit.
 Again, the lack of pockets is an issue.
 But if you’re looking for something brighter than ivory, this is an option worth considering.
 Sizes XS to XXL are available.